dreamcatcher-tech/network/ideas/Dreamcatcher/DreamEther/AI UI/Bots.md

 Carry over of the list of concepts that have been explained is the same as making a list of tasks that need to be followed - basically just a list stack, or some similar structure.
 Has a criteria for the format of the items in the list, and can do stack operations on each one.
 Have a standard list computer, to display to the user, let them reference and select, and modify the list.
 This base element gets inherited with different AI functions for putting items into the list, and doing operations on the list.
 The instructions can be very widely varying, but 3.5 takes care of turning them into atomic list modification actions.
 The list then, should be a blockchain ?
+The list should be nestable, so each node can have children.

 ? what would the todolist be, written as a bot ?
 ?
 What would it be, written inside the dreamcatcher, without any external input ?